J.D. Davis Preview, Player Props: Giants vs. Phillies

 The San Francisco Giants, including J.D.
-Davis (.194 slugging percentage in past 10 games, including zero home run), take on starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+Davis (.167 batting average in his past 10 games), take on starting pitcher Michael Lorenzen and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Phillies.
+He had a hitless performance in his last game (0-for-3) against the Phillies.

 J.D.
 Davis Game Info & Props vs. the Phillies